pawelrusak/react-note-app/README.md

   and scripts into the app directory. **If you do this, you can’t go back!**,
 - `storybook` - start the component explorer,
 - `build-storybook` - bundles the component explorer,

-This project was bootstrapped with [Create React App](https://create-react-app.dev/).

 ## About the project